A 2015 – 2018 Top 100 Knitting Blog!

 Determined to enjoy the pleasure of knitting again (and not sure how long it would last), I paid special attention to the details; pouring a cup of hot tea, pulling my chair a bit closer to the fire and donning my favorite scruffy but cozy sweats.
 Although a social knitter, I savored my alone time, husband and kids off for the day or at least part of it.
 I’m not sure they would have appreciated the importance of the moment to me.
 You would have, I know.

 So what’s special about the Harvest Shawl?
 Not only does it use the Subtle Decrease and perfect eyelet, we also introduce a covert eyelet increase in the pattern.
-We’ll talk about that next week.
-You can get this pattern for free when you follow our blog or sign up for our mailing list on the web site.
-There are more photos of the shawl and the before & after eyelet swatches on our Photobucket site here.
+You’ll find the pattern on Ravelry.